ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 };
 ```

 As long as the data partially matches the schema, you can pass it directly to `superValidate`.
-This is especially useful for backend interfaces, where the form usually should be populated based on a url like `/users/123`.
+This is useful for backend interfaces, where the form should usually be populated based on a url like `/users/123`.

-> Errors will be displayed as default when the form is populated, but not when empty.
+> Errors will be displayed when the form is populated, but not when empty.
 You can modify this behavior [with an option](/concepts/error-handling#initial-form-errors).

 ### Important note about return values

-Unless you call `redirect` or `error`, you should **always** return the form object to the client, either directly or through a helper function.
+Unless you call the SvelteKit `redirect` or `error` functions, you should **always** return the form object to the client, either directly or through a helper function.
 The name of the variable doesn't matter; you can call it `{ loginForm }` or anything else, but it needs to be returned like this in all code paths that returns, both in load functions and form actions.

 ### Displaying the form

-The `superValidate` function returns the data required to instantiate a form on the client, which is now available in `+page.svelte` as `data.form`, as we did `return { form }`.
+The `superValidate` function returns the data required to instantiate a form on the client, now available in `+page.svelte` as `data.form`, as we did `return { form }`.
 There, we'll use the client part of the API:

 **src/routes/+page.svelte**